 Experimenting With Careers and Academic Interests

-Many students find that an Outward Bound Gap Year or Semester course is the ideal time to experiment with careers and hone in on what coursework they are most interested in.
+Many students find that taking a gap year with Outward Bound is the ideal time to experiment with careers and hone in on what coursework they are most interested in.
 According to the American Gap Association, “gap experiences have an impact on [students’] choice of academic major and career – either setting them on a different path than before a gap year or confirming their direction.”
 Moreover, for students who have not yet entered their freshman year of college, a gap year experience might help them identify a college or university that is suited to their “evolving interests, based on the skills and knowledge [they] develop and what [they] learn about [themselves]” during the gap year (US News & Report Best Colleges).

 Developing self-awareness is a crucial component of an Outward Bound Gap Year experience.
 According to Professor Andrew J. Martin, who conducted a 900-student study of Australian university students, ”For many students, a gap year is about crystallizing their decision-making, developing self-directed and self-regulation skills, broadening their competencies and self-organization and perhaps their confidence.”